pfeerick/edgetx/EdgeTX-Installation-with-the-Bootloader.md

 ## Flashing the EdgeTX Bootloader and Firmware

-1. Download the current EdgeTX Firmware.
+1. Download the current EdgeTX firmware.
 You can download the latest release .zip file (edgetx-firmware-v2.4.0.zip) directly from Github -https://github.com/EdgeTX/edgetx/releases/tag/v2.4.0

 2. Unzip the file and save the correct .bin file (same name as your radio type) to the "Firmware" folder on the SD card for your radio.

+3. Turn on your radio and navigate to the SD card screen.
+Open the "Firmware" folder and select the EdgeTX firmware file that you just copied to your SD card.
+Once the file is selected, select the option to "Flash bootloader".
+The bootloader will be flashed to the EdgeTX bootloader.

+4. Exit back to the main screen and then shut off your radio.

-3. Boot your radio in BootLoader mode (holding trim switches T4 and T1 to center while pushing the power button on.
+5. Boot your radio in bootLoader mode (holding trim switches T4 and T1 to center while pushing the power button on).

-4. Once in Bootloader moode, select the option to flash firmware.
-Select the EdgeTX Firmware that you want to flash, long-press to flash in.
+6. You should now see the EdgeTX bootloader.
+Select the option "Write Firmware".
+Select the EdgeTX firmware file that you saved to your SD card.
+Long-press to flash it.

-5. After the flashing is complete, restart your radio and you should be greeted with Welcome EdgeTX.
+7. After the flashing is complete, select "Exit".
+The radio will restart and you should be greeted with "Welcome EdgeTX".

 **If you did not add the RADIO and MODELS folders to your SD card for conversion**, when the radio starts with EdgeTX for the first time, you will get a STORAGE WARNING - Bad Radio Data-.
 Press the white circle or roller to bypass the warning.
 Then you will get another STORAGE WARNING - Storage Preparation.
 Press the white circle or roller again.
 Once the SD card is prepared, the calibration screen will appear.
 Calibrate your radio.

 **If you did add the RADIO and MODELS folders to your SD card for conversion** you should see a message telling you that a SD conversion is necessary.
 Select the white circle and it will begin converting your models.
 Depending on your previous radio settings the calibration screen may appear, If so, Calibrate your radio.

-# You are ready to start using EdgeTX!
+## You are ready to start using EdgeTX!

 _**Note 1: The radio software may default to mode 1 stick configuration.
 If you have a mode 2 radio, you will most likely see a “Throttle Warning”.
 To fix this, go into the radio settings and change to mode 2.**_

-### For radios without SD card storage, use the following steps:
-1. Download the firmware to your computer as described above (steps 1-2 above)
-2. Flash the radio with OpenTX Companion as described in step 3 (this will update the bootloader).
-3. Start the radio normally and format the EEPROM when prompted
-4. Start the Radio in Bootloader Mode using the “three finger boogie*”.
-5. Flash the radio again with OpenTX companion (this will update the Firmware).

->  *”three finger boogie” = holding trim switches T4 and T1 to center while pushing the power button on.